m-taghva/influxdb/mathematics operation/README.md

 these python scripts can take many queries and do mathematical formula on them !

+     selector version is best practice model.
+In this script you give csv file name , metrics you want , sum or avg operation , last column name (avg or sum result) then you have new csv file ! this script need to install pandas library : # pip install pandas

      static version have 3 queries change and use.

      dynamic version take many input queries.